cgalleguillosm/accasim/docs/source/advanced_allocators.rst

 Weighted
 --------

-An allocator which tries to perform optimization on the allocation of all events in the queue.
+An allocator which tries to perform optimization on the allocation of the queued jobs.

-When the user supplies the queue of events to be allocated, the average number of resources required per-type is computed, together with the current load rate.
-The average is weighted according to the expected length of each job.
-These values are used as weights to indicate the value of a resource.
-Also, the allocator computes the resource weights considering also the base availability in the system, assigning higher values to scarcer resources, to assess which are actually more precious and need to be preserved in a global manner.
-Each job is then allocated on the nodes on which the minimum number of weighted resources is left (after the allocation), in a similar fashion to the best-fit allocator.
+Each job is allocated on the node on which after the allocation the minimum weighted resources will be obtained.

-The user can also supply a "critical resources" list: for such resources, an additional heuristic is used, and in this case the allocator goes under the name of Priority-Weighted; this consists in a priority value, per resource type, which will increase as allocations fail for jobs that require critical resources, and will decrease for each successful allocation.
-If a jobs requires multiple critical resource types, all of their priority values will be affected by the allocation.
-This tends to assign greater weight to critical resources actually requested by jobs, and will make the allocator statistically preserve such resources.
+The weights quantify the level of criticality of a certain resource type using three parameters: the average amount requested, load ratio and total capacity.

 .. container:: toggle